xeare/Container_FIller/README.md

-A trivial web app that calculates amount of containers(US measuremeants) needed to contain any given number of table spoons of liquid.
+A trivial web app that calculates the number of containers (US measurements) needed to contain any given amount of teaspoons of liquid.

 # Starting the Server: